Beaver Creek Watershed

 Col. Matthew W. Nahorn

-The Beaver Creek Watershed Group is an affiliate of the New Indian Ridge Museum.
-Its mission is to improve and protect the Beaver Creek Watershed by promoting low impact development and watershed awareness through monitoring water quality; sharing and acting on this water quality data; and educating residents and land owners living within the watershed on best management practices.
+One of Col. Matt Nahorn’s goals is to improve and protect the Beaver Creek Watershed by promoting low impact development and watershed awareness through monitoring water quality; sharing and acting on this water quality data; and educating residents and land owners living within the watershed on best management practices.

 Land Use Affects Stream Integrity